uxlfoundation/operational_template_open_standards/Process_Documents/Organization_Operational_Process.md

 Note: Effective group meetings allow the Steering Committee, Committee Teams and Working Groups to discuss complex issues and talk through ideas and solutions.
 It is recommended to keep a Meeting Minutes record for each meeting.
 ```
 * WGs are encouraged to schedule regular conference calls.
-* The Meetings MUST be announced at least, 7 days in advance for conference calls, and 1 month for face to face meetings.
+* The Meetings MUST be announced at least 7 days in advance for conference calls, and 1 month for face to face meetings.
 * All the Organization members are contractually bound to the IPR policy under terms of the Membership Application and these IPR Guidelines must be followed.
 * Meetings SHALL have an antitrust statement and an IPR call where a reminder of the IPR policy and the duties and obligations of members is provided.
 * A meeting attendee list MUST be produced for each meeting.
 This is necessary to determine which members can vote in a Supermajority vote.